swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 - DPO
 	- [DPO vs IPO vs KTO alternatives](https://huggingface.co/blog/pref-tuning)
 		- [Main conclusion:](https://twitter.com/Teknium1/status/1748001899566235835) IPO aint it, DPO wins sometimes and KTO wins sometimes, but KTO has the advantage of not needing equivalent comparison pairs, so it's much more scalable.
+- Finetuning
+	- [SymNoise](https://arxiv.org/abs/2312.01523): Advancing Language Model Fine-tuning with Symmetric Noise
+		- This method aims to enhance the model's function by more stringently regulating its local curvature, demonstrating superior performance over the current method, NEFTune.
+When fine-tuning the LLaMA-2-7B model using Alpaca, standard techniques yield a 29.79% score on AlpacaEval.
+However, our approach, SymNoise, increases this score significantly to 69.04%, using symmetric noisy embeddings.
+This is a 6.7% improvement over the state-of-the-art method, NEFTune~(64.69%).
 - Multimodality
 	- [new TTS model tracker from huggingface](https://github.com/Vaibhavs10/open-tts-tracker)
 - [Self-Rewarding LLMs](https://x.com/jaseweston/status/1748158323369611577?s=46&t=90xQ8sGy63D2OtiaoGJuww) ([HF](https://huggingface.co/papers/2401.10020))